About the collection

-The acquisition of art so early in the history of the University represents how art has not only been valued but woven into the fabric of USC.
-From the commissioning of major outdoor sculptural pieces to the savvy integration of existing artwork holdings into new building projects, the incorporation of art across USCs network of campuses has been a priority.
+The purchase of art so early in our history also represents how art has been valued and woven into the fabric of USC from the beginning.
+From the commissioning of major outdoor artworks to the integration of existing holdings into new building projects, the presence of art across our network of campuses—from northern Brisbane to the Fraser Coast—has been a priority.

-The Collection has been enriched through the generosity of many individuals.
-Major gifts, donations and bequests have included the John Mainwaring Collection in 2012 and the Richard and Arija Austin Bequest in 2015.
+At over 850 works, our collection is the largest public collection of art on the Sunshine Coast and has been greatly enriched through the generosity of many individuals.
+Major donations and bequests have included the John Mainwaring Collection in 2012 and the Arija and Richard Austin Bequest in 2015.

-Works are also made available for loan to other public institutions across Australia for exhibitions.
+Works are made available for loan to galleries and museums across Australia for exhibitions.

 USC Art Gallery is currently closed for redevelopment and due to the evolving situation with the COVID-19 pandemic, we are carefully assessing when we will reopen.
 During this time we will be working towards enhancing online access to our collection for students, staff, researchers, gallery and museum professionals, writers, and our community.